-Aside from funds the local board of health receives from the state or federal government for specific programs, funding for the local board of health is a responsibility of the board of supervisors.
-The board of supervisors may appropriate from the county general fund moneys for the purpose of providing local health services [lowa Code §331.427(3)(e)].
+The board of supervisors may appropriate from the county general fund moneys for the purpose of providing local public health services.
+The auditor shall keep a record of county appropriations for public health and shall only issue warrants on those funds upon approval from the local board of health. [lowa Code §331.427(3)(e)].

-A significant program operated by the local board of health is the public health nursing service.
-The Legislature appropriates funds to the Department of Public Health (DPH) for public health nursing.
+The Legislature appropriates funds to the Department of Public Health (DPH) for local public health services.
 The DPH allocates these funds to each local board of health according to a formula.
-This appropriation helps the county fund the public health nursing program and helps reduce county and state hospitalization costs.
+This appropriation helps the county fund public health services to improve the health of the entire community; prevent illness; enhance the quality of life; provide services to safeguard the health and wellness of the community; reduce, prevent, and delay institutionalization of consumers; and preserve and protect families.